-The castle was erected on an oblong hill and adapted to the terrain.
+The castle was built on an elongated hill and adapted to the shape of the area.
 Its main element was a four-sided tower measuring 10 x 10 meters, located in the western part of the ridge.
-Its walls were 2.5 meters thick, so the spacious interiors could provide a living space.
-From the north and south sides of the tower ran a defensive wall, which enclosed an approximately rectangular courtyard, closed additionally with one or two transverse walls, in which the gates were placed.
-The entrance to the castle was from the north-eastern side and was preceded by a timber bridge over a dry moat.
-An additional defense was provided by a small tower in the south-eastern curtain of the wall.
-At a later stage of development, an additional residential building was added at the tower.
+Its walls were 2.5 meters thick, so spacious interiors could provide living space.
+A defensive wall ran out from the north and south sides of the tower, which closed an approximately rectangular courtyard (57 meters long, 15-20 meters wide), additionally closed with one or two transverse walls in which the gates were placed.
+The thickness of the perimeter walls ranged from 1.3 meters in the south-east, through 2 meters in the north-west, up to 2.5-3 meters in both shortest curtains.
+The entrance to the castle was from the north-east and was preceded by a wooden bridge over a ditch.
+From there, the road ran north and north-west slope of the hill.
+A second ditch secured the opposite side of the castle.
+An additional defense was provided by a small tower in the southeastern curtain of the wall.
+At a later stage of development, an additional residential building, perhaps covering the entire width of the castle, was added to the tower.
+Additional economic buildings were certainly attached to the inner faces of the perimeter walls.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.